erlerobot/erle_gitbook_erlebrain/en/hardware/i2c/i2c.md

-#Editing How to instantiate I2C devices from the userspace
+#How to instantiate I2C devices from the userspace

 > In general, the kernel should know which I2C devices are connected and
 > what addresses they live at.
 However, in certain cases, it does not, so a